Belmont Residents Say Neighborhood Is Plagued By Gang Violence

 More: ‘He Wanted To Save People’: Funeral Held For Teen Stabbed To Death In The Bronx

+“Enough is enough with all the gangs.
+We need to make more parents aware of what’s going out here in the community,” added another.

+The suspects are believed to be part of a gang called the Trinitarios.
+Neighbors say all sort of gangs have taken over the Belmont section in recent years, marking the area with graffiti.

-“It brings down the community and it allows gangs to say that ‘we are in this turf, this turf is ours or this community belongs to us,’” said Sydney Flores.
+“It brings down the community and it allows gangs to say that ‘we are in this turf, this turf is ours or this community belongs to us,’” said community activist Sydney Flores.
+“Enforce graffiti summonses to building owners, property owners.”

-The community activist wants to clean up the marks and pressure the NYPD to step it up.
-He doesn’t want gang violence to win.

 Others say police should focus more on their street presence.

-They could have more people be alert, you understand?” said one woman.
+They could have more people be alert, you understand?” one woman said.

 “I would say for the past two years, it’s just gotten steadily worse, in terms of violence,” a man added.